Innocent Eyes (2003 Delta Goodrem album): Critical reception

-Release and promotion

 Singles

 "Born to Try" was the first song from the album released in Australia on 11 November 2002, just a few days after Goodrem's eighteenth birthday.
 At the time of its release, Goodrem was performing the song on the Australian soap opera Neighbours, as singer Nina Tucker.
 The song debuted on the Australian Singles Chart on 18 November 2002 at number three.
 On its second week the song jumped to number two and was accredited platinum by ARIA, by its third week the song had knocked "The Ketchup Song" by Las Ketchup off the top spot and became Goodrem's first number-one single.
 The song eventually went on to certify triple platinum, becoming the fourth highest-selling single in Australia for 2003.
 It won three ARIA Awards for Breakthrough Artist – Single, Highest Selling Single and Single of the Year.
 "Born to Try" also went number-one in New Zealand and Slovenia, top ten in the UK, and top twenty in Ireland and the Netherlands.

 "Lost Without You" was the second song released from the album.
 Released to radio on 14 February 2003, it became the most added song to radio for that week.
 It was released as a CD single on 3 March 2003 in Australia.
 The song gave Goodrem her second number one single in Australia on 10 March 2003 debuting at number one.
 The song eventually went on to certify double platinum, becoming the seventh highest selling single in Australia for 2003.
 It was nominated for one ARIA Award for Highest Selling Single but lost to herself with "Born to Try".
 "Lost Without You" also went top ten in New Zealand, Spain and the UK, and became the first of her four Number One singles in Sweden.